As millennials when you begin to embrace life in all its glory saving money for future is the furthest thing on your mind.

-Further, you are responsible for right about everything – your rent, grocery, car servicing, paying utility bills, managing your money etc.
+You are responsible for everything – your rent, grocery, car servicing, paying utility bills, managing your money etc.

 Gradually, the lure of partying all night also fades away.
 Many a time you might be cash-strapped.

-If you are tired of living alone maybe moving back home isn’t such a bad idea or consider moving to an affordable locality which doesn’t burn your pocket and instead of living alone get a roommate, this way you will get some company as well as split up costs.
+If you are tired of living alone maybe moving back home isn’t such a bad idea or consider moving to an affordable locality and instead of living alone get a roommate to split up costs.

-B. Invest an hour each week for meal-planning
+#12.
+Invest an hour each week on meal-planning

-It is so important to track your credit score.
+#15.
+Tracking your credit score every six months: It is so important to track your credit score.
 It gives you accurate information on how much your are in debt.
-If you are preparing to avail a loan the first thing the banks would ask is your credit score.
+If you are preparing to avail a loan the first thing banks would ask is your credit score.

-When you part with physical cash the pain is real usually the risk with both debit and credit card is you might go overboard with your expenses.
-Additionally if possible shop at thrift stores.
+#17.
+Making cash payments whenever possible: When you part with physical cash the pain is real usually the risk with both debit and credit card is you might go overboard with your expenses.

 Final thoughts on money tips for millennials..